2023 Best Allied Health Services Schools in Michigan

 On average, medical assisting graduates from Ross - Battle Creek take out $9,500 in student loans while working on their degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $43.

-Muskegon Community College came in at #10 in this year’s edition of the Best Allied Health Services Schools in Michigan ranking.
+Muskegon Community College did quite well in this year’s ranking of the best schools for allied health and medical assisting services students.
+It came in at #10 on the list.
 Muskegon Community College is a small public school located in the small city of Muskegon.

 Medical Assisting majors at Muskegon Community College take out an average of $19,353 in student loans while working on their egree.